Why Does My Cat Follow Me Everywhere? Reasons They’re Your Shadow · Kinship

 Schedule daily play time.

-Once a day, book some fun time with your cat with interactive toys and cat wands.
+At least once a day, book some fun time with your cat with interactive toys and cat wands.
 Embrace your inner cat parent.
 Cats are addicted to habit and feel more secure and confident with a consistent routine.
 To help your cat decrease attention-seeking behaviors, combine the security of a schedule with positive reinforcement training and playtime.

 It’s a common myth that cats are independent, standoffish characters — any cat person will call nonsense on that claim.
 In fact, cats think of us as part of their family group, which is why they rub around our legs, greet us when we come back home, lick us, and stay by our side when we’re having a bad day.